deosrc/esphome-collection/packages/homeassistant-auto-brightness/README.md

   The ID of the component which controls the display brightness (e.g. the ID of the light which controls the backlight.)

+- **feature_switch_id:** (Optional, string)

+  The ID of the switch component to turn the auto-brightness feature on and off.
+  If using this option, do not include the `feature_switch.yaml` package from the examples.

 - **home_assistant_entity_id** (Required, string)